Chalebgwa/gadget-security/README.md

 A flutter mobile application for serves the following:
 * Proof of ownership
 * Trading devices amongst peers
-* Security alearts for stolen devices
+* Security alerts for stolen devices
 * Peer to peer chats